-One of Belcher Fitzgerald’s core practice areas is securities-related litigation and arbitration before the Financial Industry Regulatory Authority (FINRA).
-Our securities arbitration attorneys offer services throughout the Mid-Atlantic, Northeast, Midwest and often well beyond.
-We are focused and aggressive, yet practical and cost-conscious advocates with broad industry experience and a proud history of efficiently and successfully representing financial services professionals.
-Our clients have included broker-dealers, investment advisors, financial advisors, issuers of insurance and annuity products, hedge funds, and investors.
+One of Belcher Fitzgerald’s core practice areas relates to the litigation and arbitration of disputes involving the financial services industry before the Financial Industry Regulatory Authority (FINRA).
+Our FINRA arbitration attorneys offer services throughout the Mid-Atlantic, Northeast, Midwest and often well beyond.
+We are focused and aggressive, yet practical and cost-conscious advocates with broad industry experience and a proud history of efficiently and successfully representing clients including broker-dealers, investment advisors, financial advisors, issuers of insurance and annuity products, hedge funds, and investors.

-If it relates to an issue in the securities industry, we probably have seen it.
-From disputes relating to improper sales practices to intra-industry issues, our attorneys provide zealous advocacy enhanced by our daily commitment to staying abreast of the issues, arguments and legal claims being pressed across the industry.
+If it relates to an issue in the financial servcies industry, we probably have seen it.
+From disputes relating to investment fraud, improper sales practices to claims between securities industry firms, our FINRA arbitration attorneys provide zealous advocacy enhanced by our daily commitment to staying abreast of the issues, arguments and legal claims being pressed across the industry.

 We also represent financial service professionals in the defense of governmental investigations before the SEC, FINRA and state regulators.
 We have the skills, both technical and interpersonal, to be able to resolve many cases without the need for lengthy and expensive litigation, and to make mediation an often viable, inexpensive, and successful alternative.
 Some of the claims our securities litigation and arbitration attorneys handle include:

-Belcher Fitzgerald’s securities arbitration attorneys have a proud history of both assisting investors who have suffered losses due to misconduct by their financial advisors, and defending stockbrokers and other financial services professionals against claims by disgruntled customers simply seeking to recover ordinary market losses that are the result not of any wrongdoing.
+Belcher Fitzgerald’s FINRA arbitration attorneys have a proud history of both assisting investors who have suffered losses due to investment fraud and other misconduct by their brokers and financial advisors, and defending financial services professionals against claims by disgruntled customers simply seeking to recover ordinary market losses that are the result not of any wrongdoing.
 Yes, we represent both sides.
 Why?
 Because we firmly believe it makes us better lawyers.
 And having assessed cases from both sides of a dispute better enables us to pragmatically assess the relative strengths and weaknesses of a case.
 As a result, our clients benefit from our practical, broad-based experience so cases that should be resolved short of scorched earth litigation often are.